kianaditya/chat_app/README.md

 end
 ```

 And to finish off add 3 views to start with.
-First we add a navbar partial and render it in `chat#index` so that we are able to log in and out
+First we add a navbar partial so that we are able to log in and out:

 ```ruby
 #app/views/partials/_navbar.html.haml